lyuboto/docker-and-terraform-task/README.md

   - terraform init
 2. Apply the Terraform file:
   - terraform apply
-3. You will be prompted for names for:
-  - The container
-  - The volume
-  - The network
-4. After the deployment is complete, find the IP address of the container.
-You can use the name, which you chose for the container:
+3. After the deployment is complete, find the IP address of the container.
+You can use the name of the container (default one is blubirdcont):
-  - docker inspect *name* | grep IPAddress
+  - docker inspect blubirdcont | grep IPAddress
-5. Use the IP address to check the content of the webpage:
+4. Use the IP address to check the content of the webpage:
   - curl *IP Address*:80
-6. The result should be: WELCOME TO BLUBIRD :)
+5. The result should be: WELCOME TO BLUBIRD :)